DBrandvold/CS455-project-dot-connect-/README.md

   const [grid, setgrid] = useState(
   [{id:'0', num: '1', bool: 'false'}
   ```
-  As seen above there are eight variables the first is to hold a number for the score of player 1 second is the same but for player 2.
-The third is the turn which holds a number that if odd it is player 1's turn and if even player 2's turn this is seperate from the count which keeps track of how many lines have been add because the turns do not get updated if a player creates a full square.
-The player1N and player2N are the values of the previous screens variables sent over by calling `paramKey:player1, paramKey2:player2` in the navigate to after the button is pushed then the route is added to the MainPage functions parameters along with navigation `function MainPage({route,navigation})` and then called by `route.params.paramKey` next is a variable named vertic this variable is set to 9 to help with nativgating the grid.
-Last is the grid array itself it has 80 objects with different valuse in each some li1ke the one shown above or others like this `{id:'50', num: '5',char: '', bool: 'false'}, in side each object there are either 3 or 4 variables the id is for the key to keep track of what object it is the bool is used to descide what should be displayed which will go into more detail later the num gives either a 1,2,3 or 5 a 1 is a dot value 2 is the vertical lines, 3 is the horizontal lines and 5 is the square in between the lines.
-After the variables lets start at the return and we will discuss the functions when they are called. so in the return there will be the title, player1N,Score1, player2N, Score2 and then the FlatList this is used to render the grid array.
+As seen above, there are eight variables.
+The first variable is to hold a number for the score of player 1 and the second variable is the same, but for player 2.
+The third variable is for which player’s turn it is and holds a number that if odd it is player 1's turn and if even it is player 2's turn.
+This is seperate from the count, which keeps track of how many lines have been added because the turns do not get updated if a player creates a full square.
+The player1N and player2N are the values of the previous screen’s variables sent over by `paramKey:player1, paramKey2:player2` , which is routed after the button is pushed.
+Then the route is added to the MainPage function’s parameters along with navigation `function MainPage({route,navigation})` and then is called by `route.params.paramKey`.
+Next is a variable named vertic.
+This variable is set to 9 to help with navigating the grid.
+Last, is the grid array which has 80 objects with different values in each.
+Some are like the one shown above or others are like this `{id:'50', num: '5',char: '', bool: 'false'}.
+Inside each object, there are either 3 or 4 variables.
+The id is the key to keep track of what object it is, the bool is used to describe what should be displayed which I will go into more detail later.
+The  num gives either a 1,2,3 or 5.
+A 1 is a dot value, 2 is the vertical lines, 3 is the horizontal lines and 5 is the square in between the lines.
+Next, we will discuss the screen’s function’s return.
+So in the function’s return there will be the title, player1N, Score1, player2N, Score2 and then the FlatList this is used to render the grid array.
   ```
        <View style={styles.grid}>
         <FlatList